-This free festival will include sessions on the Roscoe “Fatty” Arbuckle scandal that ruined the career of the second most popular comedy star at the time, and the murder of director William Desmond Taylor, that basically ended the career of female star Mabel Normand.
-This year will also feature the induction of the first two filmmakers into the Newhallywood Silent Film Hall of Fame, with French director Georges Melies, remembered in Martin Scorsese’s “Hugo,” and Newhall’s own William S. Hart, who was the biggest cowboy star of his day.
+This free festival included sessions on the Roscoe “Fatty” Arbuckle scandal that ruined the career of the second most popular comedy star at the time, and the murder of director William Desmond Taylor, that basically ended the career of female star Mabel Normand.
+This year also featured the induction of the first two filmmakers into the Newhallywood Silent Film Hall of Fame, with French director Georges Melies, remembered in Martin Scorsese’s “Hugo,” and Newhall’s own William S. Hart, who was the biggest cowboy star of his day.

 Friday, February 12

 Festival Welcome & SCV in the Silents Tour WATCH HERE

 Local historians E. J. Stephens

 of local film locations and sites.

 Newhallywood Silent Film Hall of Fame Inductions WATCH HERE

 Two giants of silent film are inducted as the first two members

 of the Newhallywood Silent Film Hall of Fame.
 French film pioneer